ApayRus/EngEasy-content/pages/lessons/27-present-continuous-household/en.md

 The pet is lying far from the door.
 I am not drinking coffee.
 I am drinking water.
-Are you sitting near the window?
+You are sitting near the window.
-What is he putting in the box?
+He is putting a book in the box.
 They are listening to the teacher.
 The student is asking a question.